xmichelo/Beeftext/README.md

 ## Contributors

 The project is developed and managed by [Xavier Michelon].
+The project is not looking for contributors and all pull requests will be rejected.

 Contributors for translations are listed in the [dedicated wiki page](https://github.com/xmichelo/Beeftext/wiki/User-provided-translations).